Lotheru10/Clinic-app/README.md

 It supports patient registration, doctor schedules, appointment booking, and core clinic workflows, with a strong focus on clean backend architecture and RESTful API design.
 The project was developed primarily from a backend perspective, aiming to reflect real-world backend challenges such as data consistency, clear API boundaries, and maintainable domain logic.

+## My Responsibilities
+My primary responsibility was backend development, including RESTful API design, business logic implementation, and backend architecture.

+## Personal Extension

+This repository includes an independent extension developed after the original team project was completed.

+The extension introduces a review and moderation system, focusing on backend-driven business rules such as review eligibility, content validation, and automated user-level enforcement.

 ## Features

 - Patient registration and management
 - Doctor schedules and availability
 - Appointment booking and cancellation
 - Backend-driven business logic
 - RESTful API for frontend communication

-## My Responsibilities
-My primary responsibility was backend development, including RESTful API design, business logic implementation, and backend architecture.
+**Reviews & Moderation** *(personal extension)*
+- Patients can leave reviews after completed appointments
+- Automated content moderation prevents the use of prohibited language
+- Repeated violations result in account removal after exceeding a defined threshold

 ## Tech Stack